dmpstats/Behavioural_Classification_for_Vultures/README.md

 -   Speed below the travelling threshold and timestamp outside of roosting hours: `Resting`
 -   Speed above the travelling threshold: `Travelling`

-Roosting hours are determined either by sunrise-sunset data generated previously by the **Add Local and Solar Time** MoveApp (if `Use Provided Sunrise Hours = TRUE`) or using the `Start/End of Roosting Hours` settings.
+Roosting hours are determined either by sunrise-sunset data generated previously by the **Add Local and Solar Time** MoveApp (using setting `Use Provided Sunrise Hours = TRUE`) or, alternatively, using the `Start/End of Roosting Hours` settings.

-No `Feeding` behaviour is classified within this first stage.
+No `Feeding` behaviour is classified within this first stage of classification.

-If altidude information is available, reclassification is performed.
-This requires a column named `altitude` - if not present, please use the [`Standardise Formats and Calculate Basic Statistics`](https://github.com/callumjclarke/Standardise_Formats_and_Calculate_Basic_Statistics.git) MoveApp to rename or create this column.
+If altitude information is available, reclassification is performed.
+This requires the input data to contain a column named `altitude` - if not present, please use the [`Standardise Formats and Calculate Basic Statistics`](https://github.com/callumjclarke/Standardise_Formats_and_Calculate_Basic_Statistics.git) MoveApp to rename or create this column.
 Altitude reclassification is performed as follows:

 -   A location that is initially assigned to `Resting` but whose altitude change to the next location is increasing is reclassified to `Travelling`
 -   A location that is initially assigned to `Resting` but whose altitude change to the next location is decreasing is reclassified to `Travelling` *if* the next location involves further ascent or descent.
 Otherwise, it remains `Resting`

-`Feeding` behaviour is classified based on runs of stationary behaviour.
+`Feeding` behaviour is exclusively classified based on runs of stationary behaviour.
 Locations within the highest 5th percentile of cumulative time spent stationary are reclassified as `Feeding`.

 ### Future plans